John Gieve: Deputy Governor of the Bank of England

 In early January 2006 Gieve was appointed as the new Deputy Governor for Financial Stability at the Bank of England.
 The appointment was for a five-year term, and carried with it membership of the influential Monetary Policy Committee.

 On 30 April 2006 the UK's The Independent newspaper reported that Gieve was being pressed to resign from the Bank of England because of financial mis-management at the Home Office during his period as Permanent Secretary, and his involvement in the released prisoners affair.
 There was concern that Gieve was not a City insider and that he did not have sufficient technical knowledge for the role.
 It is not clear who was "pressing" for his resignation - just an assertion in a newspaper.

 On 18 June 2008 the Bank of England announced that Gieve would be stepping down in 2009, two years early, after his work to reform the Bank to take on formal and legal responsibility for financial stability was complete.

 Personal life

 Gieve was educated at Charterhouse School in Godalming, Surrey and New College, Oxford, where he read first for a BA degree in Philosophy, Politics and Economics, and then for an MPhil degree in Philosophy.
 He joined the Civil Service in 1974, and has served in a number of departments.
 Privately, Gieve is known as a keen cyclist, footballer and golfer, and as a loyal supporter of Arsenal Football Club.

-He is married with two sons.
+He was married to Katherine Vereker, with whom he had two sons, until her death in March 2024.
+His son Daniel currently heads up the Office for Investment.

 He was made a Companion of the Civil Division of the Order of the Bath (CB) in 1999, and promoted as Knight Commander of the same Division and Order (KCB) in the 2004 New Year Honours list.

 John Gieve is also an Honorary Fellow of Regent's University London.